Hybrid Heart Procedures

 - Why it’s done: To delay more complex surgery until your baby is older and larger, when their health is more stable and the risks of the surgery may be lower.
 The hybrid procedure can also be a bridge to a heart transplant for babies who need a new heart.

 - What’s done: The team places a stent in your baby’s aorta to hold open the part of the aorta that’s too narrow.

 - Why it’s done: To give your baby a stent that can expand over time as your child grows into an adult.
 Cardiologists cannot place this type of stent in small babies using cardiac catheterization alone.
 The stent is too large to thread through the baby’s small blood vessels.
 With a hybrid procedure, doctors can get the stent into your baby’s aorta.

-- What’s done: The team puts a catheter through the wall of the heart to place a device that closes the hole between your baby’s right ventricle and left ventricle.
+- What’s done: The team puts a a small plastic tube (catheter) through the wall of the heart to place a device that closes the hole between your baby’s right and left ventricles.

 - Why it’s done: To avoid having to open your baby’s heart and use stitches or a patch to close the hole.
 Cardiologists cannot place the closure device in small babies using cardiac catheterization alone.
 The device is too large to thread through the baby’s small blood vessels to their heart.
 With a hybrid procedure, doctors can get the device in place.